The XRP Ledger Consensus Process

 Candidate transactions which fail to be included in the agreed-upon proposal remain candidate transactions.
 They may be considered again in the next round of consensus.

-Figure 6: Through Consensus, Nodes Agree On Transaction Set — Nodes will apply the agreed-upon set of transactions (shown in green) to the last validated ledger.
+Figure 6: Through Consensus, Nodes Agree On Transaction Set — Nodes apply the agreed-upon set of transactions (shown in green) to the last validated ledger.
 Transactions not in the set (in red) may be agreed upon in the next round.

-Typically, a transaction which does not pass one round of consensus will succeed in the following round.
+Typically, a transaction which does not pass one round of consensus succeeds in the following round.
 However, in some circumstances, a transaction could fail to pass consensus indefinitely.
 One such circumstance is if the network increases the base fee to a value higher than the transaction provides.
 The transaction could potentially succeed if the fees are lowered at some point in the future.

 When a round of consensus completes, each node computes a new ledger by applying the candidate transactions in the consensus transaction set to the last validated ledger.

-The validating nodes calculate a new version of the ledger and relay their results to the network, each transmitting a signed hash of the ledger it calculated based on the candidate transactions proposed during consensus.
+The validating nodes calculate a new version of the ledger and relay their results to the network, each sending a signed hash of the ledger it calculated based on the candidate transactions proposed during consensus.
 These signed hashes, called validations, allow each node to compare the ledger it computed with those of its peers.

 If the network fails to achieve supermajority agreement on validations, this implies that transaction volume was too high or network latency too great for the consensus process to produce consistent proposals.
 In this case, the nodes repeat the consensus process.
 As time passes since consensus began, it becomes increasingly likely that a majority of the nodes have received the same set of candidate transactions, as each consensus round reduces disagreement.
 The XRP Ledger dynamically adjusts transaction costs and the time to wait for consensus in response to these conditions.